Ford Windstar: Safety

-The 1995–1998 Ford Windstar, which was tested as a 1995 model received a "Excellent" (5-stars) rating from the IIHS in all marks, in which the driver survives the accident without any injuries.
+The 1995–1998 Ford Windstar, which was tested as a 1995 model received an "Excellent" (5-stars) rating from the IIHS in all marks, in which the driver survives the accident without any injuries.

-It was marketed as the "Safest minivan on the market."
+It was marketed as the "safest minivan on the market".

 Sales

 Problems

 During and after its production, this generation of the Windstar would become known for several notable reliability issues.
 The 3.8 L V6 Essex engine in 1995 models was susceptible to head gasket failure, as it was in its Taurus and Sable stablemates.
 However, the Windstar's problem was a cast iron block with aluminum heads, coupled with higher loads than the Taurus, the van being 700 pounds heavier.
 In response, Ford extended the warranty on the head gasket to 100,000 miles on most Windstars with this engine.
 The 3.0 L V6 Vulcan engine was not susceptible to head gasket failure, as it was a completely different engine design.

 The Windstar was paired with an AX4S transaxle, which was prone to internal failure.
 The transmission suffered from cracked forward and reverse clutch pistons.
 These transmission failures were most susceptible with the 3.8L engine, as the transmission could not handle the extra torque and the extra vehicle weight.

 The Windstar was also plagued with various suspension woes.
 Due to the heft of the overall vehicle, the tierod ends required constant replacement.
 The front springs were prone to breaking (Covered under safety recall) in specific markets where extreme cold and heavy salt use in winter months occurred.